UMassCDS/slurmcollie/docs/Modeling approach.md

 		**resultbase** - base name of result directory **resultdir** - subdir for results.
 Default is 'stacked/'.
 The site name will be appended to this.
 		**replace** = FALSE.
 If true, deletes the existing stack and replaces it.
 Use with care!
-		**update** -  if TRUE, only process new files, assumming existing files are good
+		**update** -  if TRUE, only process new files, assuming existing files are good.
+Default = TRUE.
+		**sourcedrive** - one of 'local', 'google', 'sftp'
+			- 'local' - read source from local drive
-		**googledrive** - if TRUE, get source data from currently connected Google Drive (login via browser on first connection); if FALSE, read from local drive
+			- 'google' - get source data from currently connected Google Drive (login via browser on first connection) and cache it locally.
+Must set cachedir option.
+			- 'sftp' - get source data from sftp site.
+Must set sftp option  and cachedir option.
-		**cachedir** -  path to local cache directory; required when googledrive = TRUE.
+		**cachedir** -  path to local cache directory; required when sourcedrive = 'google' or 'sftp'.
 The cache directory should be larger than the total amount of data processed--this code isn't doing any quota management.
 This is not an issue when using a scratch drive on Unity, as the limit is 50 TB.
 There's no great need to carry over cached data over long periods, as downloading from Google to Unity is very fast.
 To set up a scratch drive on Unity, see https://docs.unity.rc.umass.edu/documentation/managing-files/hpc-workspace/.
 Be polite and release the scratch workspace when you're done.
 See comments in get_file.R for more notes on caching.
+		**sftp** - SFTP credentials, either 'username:password' or '\*filename' with username:password.
+Make sure to include credential files in .gitignore and .Rbuildignore so it doesn't end up out in the world!
 	*Source*: geoTIFFs for each site
 	*Results*: geoTIFFs, clipped, resampled, and aligned
-	*Status*: **DONE!!!**
+	*Status*: **need to implement sftp**
 - All source data are expected to be in EPSG:4326.
 Non-conforming rasters will be reprojected with a warning.
+Alignment for reprojected files should be checked, as I've found one that was misaligned.
 - Note that adding to an existing stack using a different standard will lead to sorrow.
-- If we get a big NAS and move data off of the Google Drive, I'll add a **sftp** option to get data from an STFP server connected to the NAS and cache it locally as we do with the Google Drive.
-3. **upscale_predictors**.
+If you change a site's raster standard, **delete the stack** or use **replace = TRUE** on a run for all files at the site.
+## upscale_data
 Upscale predictor variables.
 Create predictors at coarser grains (e.g., mean, SD, IQR, maybe 10th and 90th percentile)
 	*Arguments*:
-		rasters - regex or vector of target geoTIFFs.
+		**site** - one or more sites, or NULL for all **pattern** - regex matching source files.
 Default: all files with "ortho" in the name
-		functions - list of functions.
+		**functions** - list of functions.
 Default = c('mean', 'sd', 'iqr', 'p10', 'p90')
-		scales - number of cells for focal functions.
+		**scales** - number of cells for focal functions.
 Must be odd.
 Default = c(3, 5, 7, 9, 11)
-	*Source*: processed geoTIFFs (from layer_stack_kcf) in site-specific stack folders
+	*Source*: processed geoTIFFs in site-specific stack folders
 	*Results*: additional geoTIFFs in the same folder.
 Name will be \<source name>\_\<function>\_\<scale>.tif
-	Dunno what functions and scales will make sense (if any).
-Will play with it.

-4. **derive_predictors**.
+## derive_data
 Derive indices by combining two or more predictor variables.
 Start with NDVI and NDWI.
 	*Arguments*:
-		rasters - regex or vector of target geoTIFFs.
-Default: all files with "ortho" in the name.
+		**site** - one or more sites, or NULL for all **pattern** - regex matching result names
-		functions - list of functions.
+		**metrics** - list of functions.
 Default = c('NDVI', 'NWVI')
+		**source**: - path to parameters file, default = 'pars\/derive.txt' File has columns:
+			- site
+			- source1 - 1st source file
+			- source2 - 2nd source file
+			- result - base name of result file (ndvi or _ndwi appended)
+			- bands?
+Here if these are consistent; otherwise in function
-	*Source*: processed geoTIFFs (from layer_stack_kcf) in site-specific stack folders
+	Source: processed geoTIFFs (from layer_stack_kcf) in site-specific stack folders
-	*Results*: additional geoTIFFs in the same folder.
+	Results: additional geoTIFFs in the same folder.
 Name will be \<source name>\_\<function>.tif
-	Need to do this only on files for sensors with near infrared (NDVI) or both near and short-wave infrared (NDWI). **WHICH SENSORS ARE THESE?
+- Need to do this only on files for sensors with near infrared (NDVI) or both near and short-wave infrared (NDWI). **WHICH SENSORS ARE THESE?
 Do we have sensors with 4 bands, or do we need to combine multiple sensors?** May need an argument to specify bands too.

-5. **sample_predictors**.
+See - [Flight log](https://docs.google.com/spreadsheets/d/1y-2HHg88itLQekMAlTrHAq7HzCulU56lfH7j_USbK5Y/edit?gid=0#gid=0).
+## sample_data
 Read each raster, select all training points, collect in a data frame, and save as RDS (which takes seconds to read).
 Mild subsampling if necessary.
 Now we have all of the training data in something we can quickly read and select from.
 	Arguments:
 	Source: processed geoTIFFs from layer stack, transect polys
 	Result: site_name.RDS in dataframes/
-	To figure out: how to do a block sampling scheme to reduce spatial autocorrelation
+- To figure out: how to do a block sampling scheme to reduce spatial autocorrelation

-6. **stitch_sites**.
+## stitch_sites
 Stack data frames from individual sites for all sites or a selected subset.
 	Arguments: vector of site names, result name
 	Source: \*.RDS in dataframes/
 	Result: result.RDS in dataframes/

-7. **fit_model**.
+## fit_model
 Read training data from RDS (if not already cached), select training points, pull out holdout sets (validation for RF, test/validation for boosting), run RF model, return CCR, confusion matrix, var importance, and save fit.
 This should be able to cycle quickly, allowing automated variable selection if we want.
 Option *reclass* to reclass dependent variable.
 This will be set up to easily support multi-stage modeling.

-8. **predict_fit**.
+## predict_fit
 For models we like, go back to raster stack, reading only variables used in model, predict, and write raster model prediction.